2026 AFC U-20 Women's Asian Cup qualification

 The 2026 AFC U-20 Women's Asian Cup qualification was a women's under-20 football competition that determined the participating teams in the 2026 AFC U-20 Women's Asian Cup final tournament.

 A total of 12 teams qualified to play in the final tournament, with the host country qualifying automatically.
 The qualifying round was held between 6 and 10 August 2025.

 Draw

-The draw was held on 28 April 2025, 15:00 in Malaysia.
+The draw was held on 28 April 2025, 15:00 MYT at the AFC House in Kuala Lumpur, Malaysia.

 Of the 47 AFC member associations, a total of 33 teams entered the competition.
 Unlike the previous edition, there was no automatic qualification for the final tournament by their position from the last tournament; all teams excluding the host participated in qualification.
 The 33 teams were divided into eight groups, seven groups of four teams and one group of five.
 The teams were seeded based on a points system derived from their final rankings across the previous three editions of the Finals.

 Thailand automatically qualified for the final tournament as hosts.